 4. Dunn’s River Falls – The one activity I was most looking forward to in Jamaica was climbing Dunn’s River Falls.
 These falls are no joke!
 My advice?
 Rent the shoes and hire the guide.
 You’ll thank me later.

-5. Jamaican Dog Sledding – Only in Jamaica will you find a snow-less dogsled team, sponsored by Jimmy Buffett.
+5. Jamaican Dog Sledding – Update: The Jamaican Dog Sled team has retired.
+Only in Jamaica will you find a snow-less dogsled team, sponsored by Jimmy Buffett.
 Chukka Caribbean Adventures in Ocho Rios let me be a musher in this one-of-kind experience.

 6. Jamaican Patty – I like to think of these flaky pastries as Jamaican empanadas.
 I tried a Juici Jamaican Patty in both chicken and beef — hands down, chicken won!